 As one of the province’s first Lean projects, Jim Pattison Children’s Hospital achieved unprecedented community involvement that drove the building’s program and design.
-During the six Integrated Design Events facilitated by ZGF, user group discussions focused on the need for greater efficiency and departmental adjacencies.
+During the six Integrated Design Events facilitated by ZGF and our local partner Henry Downing Architects (HDA), user group discussions focused on the need for greater efficiency and departmental adjacencies.
 For example, the region’s high incidence of at-risk births led to the co-location of all maternal services on one floor.
 For the first time, mothers can labor, give birth and stay with their new baby and partner in the same private room until discharged.

 “The motto of Saskatchewan is ‘from many people’s strength,’ and in that context we spread far and wide to ensure our design is unified across the province,” Allyn says.

 During design exercises with children, they shared what it was like to travel far away and what would make them feel more at home in the new children’s hospital.
 Parents expressed the importance of family space since oftentimes a trip to the hospital means staying overnight or longer.
 Each patient room is private and has sleeping space for a family member, and each floor has a variety of amenities to provide respite, positive distraction and a sense of normalcy.
 Spiritual reflection space is nondenominational and accommodates smudging ceremonies for indigenous people.